 2012 COP18, Doha: Kyoto is extended, but it is already impossible to revive it

 It had been anticipated for some time that there would be no major shocks in Qatar since its objectives did not seem complicated, although in practice the road was strewn with obstacles.
 The 194 countries gathered reached a minimum agreement, the “Doha Climate Gate”, which extended the Kyoto Protocol until 2020.
 Negotiations on further donations from developing countries were deferred to the following year.
 Most of the delegations expressed their discomfort that the final agreement did not meet the scientific recommendations, which called for vigorous action to counteract global warming.
 Carbon dioxide emissions for 2012 were already double the rates of 1990.

 2013 COP19, Warsaw: mass abandonment of the summit

-A notable fact was that, with one day left before the closing of the summit, the massive abandonment of the NGOs and the unions occurred, an unprecedented event up to that moment in the COPs.
-Major NGOs criticized “the retrograde positions of Japan and Australia, as well as the lack of commitment of the most developed countries, which turn a deaf ear to the prevailing need of the poorest and most vulnerable to climate change”.
-They denounced that “the European Union remains tied down by the Polish positions and the coal industry”, blocking the process of combating climate change.
+A notable fact was that, with one day left before the end of the summit, there was a massive abandonment of the NGOs and the unions, something unprecedented up to that moment in the COPs.
+The main NGOs criticized “the retrograde positions of Japan and Australia, as well as the lack of commitment of the most developed countries, which turn a deaf ear to the prevailing need of the poorest and most vulnerable to climate change”.
+They denounced that “the European Union remains tied up by the Polish positions and the coal industry”, impeding the process of fighting climate change.

-2014 COP20, Lima: great expectations and preparations towards Paris, 2015
+2014 COP20, Lima: great expectations and preparations for Paris, 2015

 2015 COP21, Paris: the Paris Agreement is born